quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

   opportunities available to other flows sharing the same link.

-As discussed in {{implementation}} however, there can be undesirable consequences to congestion control and loss recovery if a receiver unilaterally reduces the acknowledgment frequency.
-A sender's constraints on the acknowledgment frequency need to be taken into account to maximize congestion controller and loss recovery performance.
+However, As discussed in {{implementation}}, a unilateral reduction in acknowledgement frequency can lead to undesirable consequences for congestion control and loss recovery.

+{{QUIC-TRANSPORT}} specifies a simple delayed acknowledgment mechanism ({{Section 13.2.1 of QUIC-TRANSPORT}}).
+A data sender's constraints on the acknowledgment frequency need to be taken into account to maximize congestion controller and loss recovery performance.
+This extension provides a mechanism for a data sender to signal its preferences and constraints.
-{{QUIC-TRANSPORT}} specifies a simple delayed acknowledgment mechanism that a receiver can use: send an acknowledgment for every other packet, and for every packet that is received out of order ({{Section 13.2.1 of QUIC-TRANSPORT}}).
-This does not allow a sender to signal its preferences or constraints.
-This extension provides a mechanism to solve this problem.

 # Negotiating Extension Use {#nego}